Theodor Berkelmann

 Theodor Berkelmann (17 April 1894 – 28 December 1943) was a German SS functionary during the Nazi era who served as the Higher SS and Police Leader in Saarland and Moselle during World War II.

 Biography

 Theodor Berkelmann was born in Le Ban-Saint-Martin near Metz, in Alsace-Lorraine, which was then part of Germany.
 During the First World War, he served in the German Army.
 Berkelmann served as a soldier, before being promoted to officer.
 He was awarded the Iron Cross Ist class.

 By 1936, Berkelmann was promoted to SS-Gruppenführer.
 At the beginning of the Second World War, Berkelmann was appointed Higher SS and Police Leader in Saarland and Moselle.
-In 1942, he was promoted to the grade of "SS-Obergruppenführer".
+In 1942, he was promoted to the rank of SS-Obergruppenführer.
 Berkelmann died of a brain tumor in Poznań, in 1943.